MKInstrument ClassMKInstruments are the agents through

 setSynthPatchCount: always uses

-the default MKPatchTemplate
+the default MKPatchTemplate (which, as

-mentioned earlier, includes vibrato for Fm1vi
+mentioned earlier, includes vibrato for Fm1vi).

-When the MKSynthInstrument
+When the MKSynthInstrument in the example

-that initiates a new phrase,
+receives a MKNote that initiates a new phrase,

-it automatically forwards the MKNote
+it automatically forwards the MKNote to the

-: If the
+proper MKSynthPatch: If the

-contains vibrato parameters with zero
+MKNote contains vibrato parameters with zero

-values (similar to the dummy MKNote
+values (similar to the dummy MKNote used in the

 previous example), it's forwarded to the

-that excludes vibrato; otherwise,
+MKSynthPatch that excludes vibrato; otherwise,

 it's sent to one of the other two

-keeps a count of
+The MKSynthInstrument keeps a count of

-the number of MKSynthPatch
+the number of MKSynthPatches it has manually

-allocated for each MKPatchTemplate
+allocated for each MKPatchTemplate.
+The count

-for a particular MKPatchTemplate
+for a particular MKPatchTemplate is returned by

 the method synthPatchCountForPatchTemplate:.
 The